13th Army (Soviet Union): Soviet Army

-Also part of the army in the late 1980s were the 119th and 442nd Independent Helicopter Regiments (Mi-24s), 62nd Anti-Aircraft Rocket Brigade (Lyuboml), 49th Independent Engineer Regiment, and 38th Rocket Brigade (Kremenets).
+Also part of the army in the late 1980s were the 119th Independent Helicopter Regiment at Brody (Mi-8, Mi-24), the 442nd Independent Helicopter Regiment at Zhovtnevoye (Mi-24s), 62nd Anti-Aircraft Rocket Brigade (Lyuboml), 49th Independent Engineer Regiment, and 38th Rocket Brigade (Kremenets).
 In January 1992, the army, its facilities and most of the equipment was transferred to the newly-sovereign Ukraine.

 Ukrainian Army

 On 18 March 1992, in accordance with Decree No. 161 of the President of Ukraine, Major General Petro Shulyak was assigned as the army commander.

 Oleksandr Zatynaiko later became commander.
 On 27 December 1993, the 13th Army was redesignated as the 13th Army Corps.